Business Requirements: An Essential Guide to Definition and Application in IT Projects

 If the BRD is not clear or complete, it can lead to misunderstandings and delays in the project.
 Ensuring the BRD is comprehensive and accurate to minimize these risks is important.

-recent article published on financesonline.com states that 22% of all IT projects surveyed did not reach their goals, while 12% were deemed failures.
+Even considering the most conservative estimates, the percentage of failed IT projects is still staggering.
+A recent article published on financesonline.com states that 22% of all IT projects surveyed did not reach their goals, while 12% were deemed failures.

 Of the various reasons given, “inaccurate requirement gathering” made it to third place, with 35% citing it as one of the reasons behind the failure of their projects.